 *Even though I have years of experience copywriting and art directing, the concept of a hybrid creative polarises opinions.
 For some it’s a huge asset, others feel more comfortable with a single-minded proposition.
-So with my AD skills, I usually show rather than tell.
+So when it comes to my AD skills, I usually show rather than tell*.

 On with the creative bit

-The mission began some months ago and after several false starts I thought I’d cracked it.
+The mission began a couple of years ago, and after several false starts I thought I’d cracked it.

 I put together a campaign under the general banner of: A different way of looking at the world.

 Witty, clever, a bit different; it used the line ‘Alternative Thinking’ as the pay-off and all was well with the world.

 Was it all a bit up itself?
 Would anyone actually get it?

 I sent it to a few agency folk, including fellow Copywriters, to get their take on it, and 9 out of 10 really liked it.
 Then the MD of a marketing agency told me it went way over his head.

 “What are you trying to tell me Jonathan?”